JakubFranek/Kapytal/docs/glossary.md

 ## Backups

 Kapytal is creating backups of user JSON [data file](#data-file) every time the file is opened or saved.
 Backups are created in all the directories listed within the Backups tab in [Settings Form](#settings-form-).
-Once the total size of all backups within a directory exceeds the size limit specified within the Settings Form Backups tab, Kapytal starts deleting old backups until the limit is satisfied again.
+If the total size of all backups within a directory exceeds the size limit specified within the Settings Form Backups tab at the time of Kapytal's startup, Kapytal starts deleting backups until the limit is satisfied again, starting from the oldest backups.

 ## Base Currency

 In Kapytal, exactly one Currency at a time can be designated as base Currency.
 Base Currency is used in Base Balance column and Checked Account Balance widget in [Account Tree](#account-tree-), Base Amount column and Selected Transactions Total widget in [Transaction Table](#transaction-table-), and in [Reports](#reports).

-The user can change the base Currency any time in [Currencies Form](#currencies-and-exchange-rates-form) in the Currencies section.
+The user can change the base Currency any time in [Currencies Form](#currencies-form) in the Currencies section.

 ## Buy ![Icon](../resources/icons/icons-custom/certificate-plus.png)

 Buy is a sub-type of [Security Transaction](#security-transaction) that represents the exchange of money from a [Cash Account](#cash-account-) for a gain of shares of a [Security](#security-) in a [Security Account](#security-account-).
+The keyboard shortcut for adding a Buy is the `B` key.

 ## Cash